qmilangowin/qmilangowin/README.md

 - 🌱 I’m currently learning: I'm always learning
 - 💞️ I’m looking to collaborate on: open source projects using Go
 - 📫 How to reach me: milan.gowin@me.com
+- Currently mainly working on closed source repos in Gitlab (due to work).
+So less contributions in Github :-(

 <!---
 qmilangowin/qmilangowin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.